Mazamars312/Analogue_Pocket_Neogeo/README.md

 This is the port of the Neogeo Core made by [Furrtek](https://www.patreon.com/furrtek/posts) to the Analogue Pocket using the APF framework and some of my own code.

-This version fixes all the memory controllers and locations for every OG Neogeo game to atleast run on the pocket.
+This version fixes alot of the slow downs, Video timings and most sound issues (I need to find all the masking and offset stuff now)

 ## Installation and Usage

-If you have version 0.7.0 or below installed, it is recommended that you remove it and re-install with the new release
+If you have version 0.7.5 or below installed, it is recommended that you remove it and re-install with the new release

 * There is a added file sfix.sfix required for this installation as well. please see below